Rosalie241/pacman-src/docs/man.md

-`-Q, --search` | searches the given package(s), returns 0 when found `--reset` | resets git repos from the cache `--config=[FILE]` | uses configuration options from given config file `-k, --supdate` | updates the cache without the linking process `-l, --nocheck` | skips do_check function for given package(s) `-c, --cleanbuild` | cleans build before building package `-d, --dirty` | does not clean, even when build was successful
+`-Q, --search` | searches the given package(s), returns 0 when found `--reset` | resets git repos from the cache `--config=[FILE]` | uses configuration options from given config file `-l, --nocheck` | skips do_check function for given package(s) `-c, --cleanbuild` | cleans build before building package `-d, --dirty` | does not clean, even when build was successful